fyquah/hardcaml_zprize/README.md

 ## Accelerating MSM Operations on FPGA

-We have implemented an optimized version of pippengers algorithm for calculating MSM, see the [README.md](zprize/msm_pippenger/README.md) for more details.
+We have implemented an optimized version of Pippengers algorithm for calculating MSM, see the [README.md](zprize/msm_pippenger/README.md) for more details.

 The top level code for compiling an FPGA image and Verilog (using Hardcaml)